---->

 boomerang-particle-push attractions ?
 Maybe a high-reaction

-gravition causing the emission in the same direction of a particle
+graviton causing the emission in the same direction of a particle

 pair of a similar low-reaction graviton plus another high-reaction